HussainAther/ObjectOrientedProgramming-BlackJack/README.md

 Please use `pip install pillow` for installing the `ImageTK` module from the Pillow library.

 ## Player multiplayer
-Please use `pip install flask flask-socketio` for WebSocket support.
+Please use `pip install flask flask-socketio` and `pip install python-socketio` for WebSocket support.

-It's recommended to use a `SECRET_KEY`:
+It's recommended to use a `SECRET_KEY`.
+Generate one in Python like this:

 ```
 import secrets